All About Cold Frames

 Most cold frames have frames built of wood.
 Although treated lumber will last longer, wood treated with creosote or similar chemicals should be avoided.
 Untreated wood can be painted to reduce decay from contact with soil and improve appearance, especially if leftover scraps are recycled to construct the frame.
 White latex paint is commonly used because it also reflects light.
 However, the inside walls could be painted black, which absorbs and radiates heat back into the structure.
 The frame can also be constructed from cinderblocks, bricks, poured concrete, plastic lumber, or straw bales.

-The transparent covering can be any number of materials purchased or repurposed.
-An old glass storm window, window sash, or shower door are great recycled coverings.
-Clear plastic or other durable material such as rigid plastic sheets or fiberglass panels can also be used.
+The transparent covering can be made from a variety of materials, including those purchased or repurposed.
+An old glass storm window, window sash, or shower door is are great recycled covering.
+Clear plastic or other durable material, such as rigid plastic sheets or fiberglass panels, can also be used.
 Mount the covering using hinges to make opening and closing the cold frame easier.

-Often the dimensions of the cold frame are dictated by the materials being repurposed.
-Be sure the frame is not more than 3 feet deep to allow you to easily reach the back without stepping inside.
+Often, the dimensions of the cold frame are dictated by the materials being repurposed.
+Ensure the frame is no more than 3 feet deep to allow you to easily reach the back without stepping inside.
 Ideally, the frame is about 12 inches high in front and 18 inches high in the back.
 This slope allows more sunlight to enter the protected area.
-Taller frames can be built to accommodate taller plants but if boxes are too large, it will be difficult to reach inside.
+Taller frames can be built to accommodate taller plants, but if the boxes are too large, it will be difficult to reach inside.
 For seasonal use, consider constructing the cold frame utilizing pins or eye hooks so it can be easily assembled or dismantled for storage.

 Locate a cold frame over good, well-drained soils that don’t flood or collect water.
 Ideally, the cold frame is oriented to face south.
 A southern exposure provides maximum sunlight and heating capacity.
 To reduce heat loss, position the north end of the structure near a home, garage or fence.
 For convenience, a nearby water source is helpful.